PaulMacSiena/SoldItemsFilter/README.md

 * Remove all items that are not profitable (salesPrice - cost)
 * Find all items in soldItems that were sold only once, and then add those to a new list
 * From this new list, filter out all items with invalid serialNumbers (see criteria at top of readme)
-* Sort the list of filtered items based off of profitability of each item
+* Sort the list of filtered items based off of profitability of the items sales person (descending)
+* SoldItem implements the IComparable Interface and the corresponding CompareTo() function, so the list of sold items can be sorted using the generic List sorting method (quicksort)
+* Group the remain solditems by the profitability of each salesPerson, so that the remaining list is now completed filtered and sorted by profitablity of each salesPerson.
+Within each group, the items are sorted by total profit (descending)
+* Return the filtered and sorted list

 Assumptions Made: